Logging and debugging rewriters¶

 common parent marker QUERQY.

 The log message itself is a small JSON document.
-The msg
+The msg element contains

 the messages as they were produced by the rewriters with the rewriter IDs